 Buying a dog crate for your canine companion can be an important milestone.
 You should always take your pup’s temperament and breed into account before making a purchase.
 This is especially true for dog crates, which can vary widely in price depending on the quality.

-While this article is specific to Huskies, we have a full and complete guide that covers other dog breeds you can see right here.
-There are a number of other factors you’ll likely be considering when picking the perfect enclosed space for your pup.
+While this article is specific to Huskies, we have a full and complete guide to dog crates that covers other dog breeds.
+There are a number of other factors you’ll likely be considering when picking the perfect enclosed space for Huskies.

 At a Glance: Our Favorite Husky Crates

 Note: Clicking the above links will take you to Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.

 - 2 A Look At Our Favorites

 Siberian Huskies are considered to be medium-sized dogs, but this can vary somewhat among different members of the breed.
 This can make it a bit difficult to choose cages for them, as they tend to be on the border between medium and large cage sizes.
 Most huskies won’t get bigger than a Large crate like a giant breed crate which would be needed.

 You can use your dog’s length and weight as good judgments of what crate they need, but ultimately, it depends on how your pet feels in the cage.
 Most huskies do well in a crate that’s about 42 inches in width.